Fyodor Kostyayev: Biography

 Born to an Orthodox family from the Russian nobility in Courland Governorate.
 He received his education in Orenburg Nepluyevsky Cadet Corps.
 In 1899 he graduated from the Mykolaiv Engineering School.
-He joined service on September 1, 1896, served in the 2nd Caucasian Sapper and 4th Railway Battalions.
-Since August 9, 1899 he was Podporuchik and since August 13, 1901 Poruchik.
+He joined service on 1 September 1896, serving in the 2nd Caucasian Sapper and 4th Railway Battalions.
+From 9 August 1899 he was Podporuchik, and from 13 August 1901 Poruchik.
 He participated in the Russo-Japanese War of 1904-1905.

-In 1905 he graduated from the Nikolaev Academy of the General Staff for the first category, captain since May 28, 1905.
-The censored command of the company served from November 8, 1905 to December 14, 1906 in the Life Guards of the St. Petersburg Regiment.
-On January 10, 1907 he was promoted to the assistant to the senior adjutant of the headquarters of the Irkutsk Military District.
-On March 27, 1911 he was promoted to the assistant to the senior adjutant of the headquarters of the Vilno Military District.
+In 1905 he graduated from the Nikolaev Academy of the General Staff for the first category, captain from 28 May 1905.
+The censored command of the company served from 8 November 1905 to 14 December 1906 in the Life Guards of the St. Petersburg Regiment.
+On 10 January 1907 he was promoted to the assistant to the senior adjutant of the headquarters of the Irkutsk Military District.
+On 27 March 1911 he was promoted to the assistant to the senior adjutant of the headquarters of the Vilno Military District.